AuthorOfTheSurf/KobraScript/README.md

     end                                                     }())

 #### Blocks
 Blocks in KobraScript are beautiful.
-Start a multiline block with `:` and terminate it with the clear `end` or the elegantly-flowing `..`.
+Start a multiline block with `:` and terminate it with the clear `end`, or the elegantly-flowing `..`
 Fearlessly create a single-statement block by pointing `->` to it.
 Nice.

     while (i--):                                            while (i--) {
         say "Countdown ... " + i                                console.log("Countdown ... " + i)